ankane/lockbox/README.md

 - Uses state-of-the-art algorithms
 - Works with database fields, files, and strings
 - Stores encrypted data in a single field
-- Requires you to only manage a single encryption key
+- Requires you to only manage a single encryption key (with the option to have more)
 - Makes migrating existing data and key rotation easy

 Learn [the principles behind it](https://ankane.org/modern-encryption-rails), [how to secure emails](https://ankane.org/securing-user-emails-lockbox), and [how to secure sensitive data in Rails](https://ankane.org/sensitive-data-rails)